tobi-lgs/ans-ss25/lab1/notes1.md

     Note over c1: Memorize MAC and Port of h1 at s1 c1-->>s1: Packet-Out: "Flood broadcast MAC to all ports" s1->>s3: ARP Request: "Who has 10.0.1.1?"
-    s3->>c1: Packet-In: "What to do with ARP request?"
+    Note over s3: s3 / router is only modeled as a switch,<br>it treats the packet like a switch s3->>c1: Packet-In: "What to do with dst MAC FF:FF:FF:FF:FF:FF?"
-    Note over c1: Got packet of ETH_TYPE_ARP
+    Note over c1: Notice that router functionality is needed Note over c1: Got packet of ETH_TYPE_ARP
     Note over c1: Prepare ARP reply with own MAC and IP of s3 Note over c1: Use input port for ARP reply